jajoosiddhant/Real-Time-Embedded-Systems/README.md

 # Real-Time-Embedded-Systems
-Projects completed under Prof. Timothy Scherr in Advanced Embedded Software Development.
+Projects completed under Prof. Timothy Scherr in Real Time Embedded Systems.

 Each Project consists of a readme file describing about the Project.